Overview

 How do I find out if there is a TPO on a land holding?

-It is necessary to contact the LPAs within the county.
-Each district and borough council hold their own complete datasets of trees with a TPO.
-Each district and borough council deal with this differently.
+It is necessary to contact the relevant local planning authority (LPA).
+Each District and Borough Council hold their own complete datasets of trees with a TPO.
+Each LPA deals with this differently.
 Although a search for a TPO may be free, a copy of the full TPO with map showing trees included may incur a cost.

 How do I get permission to remove or carry out work on a tree protected by a TPO?